craws/OpenAtlas/install/upgrade/upgrade.md

 ## INFO
-Before executing SQL statements backup the database.
+Before executing SQL statements, backup the database.
 Replace database role "openatlas" if needed.

 If you are using git and want to update to the latest stable release you can fetch the master branch e.g.